 An insurance company will place you into one of the following plan tiers depending on how you answer the application questions.
 Not every company has all plan types.

-Level: As the only policy with immediate coverage, level plans offer the lowest prices and have the highest qualifying criteria.
+Level: As the only policy with immediate coverage, level plans offer the lowest prices and highest qualifying criteria.
 This plan is available to seniors with high cholesterol that can answer all other health questions favorably.

 Graded: These plans are for people in slightly worse health and cost a little more.
 Graded policies have a progressive payout structure during the 2-year waiting period.